 3. Be consistent

-Absence policies that appear to favour one employee or department over another will also hit morale, and low morale has a significant impact on employee productivity, as shown by an International Business Research study .
+Absence policies that appear to favor one employee or department over another will also hit morale, and low morale has a significant impact on employee productivity, as shown by an International Business Research study .
 Which one?
 This statement begs the question.

-Absence management tools that use cognitive automation ensure that all employees in all areas of the organisation are treated in the same way, regardless of workload, function – or the mood of the line manager.
+Absence management tools that use cognitive automation ensure that all employees in all areas of the organization are treated in the same way, regardless of workload, function – or the mood of the line manager.